AnyLogic

 • pause() was called (state -> PAUSED)

-• top level agent has been destroyed (state -> FINISHED)
+• the top-level agent has been destroyed (state -> FINISHED)

-• exception occurred during event execution or agent destruction (state -> ERROR)
+• an exception occurred during the event execution or the agent destruction (state -> ERROR)

 This function should never be called from the model execution thread!

-By the time this function finishes, then engine may already be in PAUSED, FINISHED, or ERROR state.
+By the time this function finishes, the engine may already be in the PAUSED, FINISHED, or ERROR state.

 Returns false if the engine state does not allow running.

-boolean stop() boolean stopSimulation() Terminates the model execution, destroys the model and forgets it.
-Then puts the engine into IDLE state and returns true.
-Engine command applicable only in any non-IDLE state (in IDLE state does nothing and returns false).
+boolean stop() boolean stopSimulation() Terminates the model execution, destroys the model, and forgets about it.
+Then puts the engine into the IDLE state and returns true.
+The engine command applicable only in any non-IDLE state (in the IDLE state, does nothing and returns false).
 If the state is RUNNING, sets a flag that, when tested by the model execution thread, causes it to terminate.
-Further behavior depends on context where this function is called:
+Further behavior depends on the context where this function is called:

-• When this function is called from the model execution thread, or from control action code, or from on-click code of a shape, it returns true immediately, leaving the model in PLEASE_WAIT state.
-Model is stopped and destroyed some time later (After Simulation Run code of an experiment or On Destroy code of the top level agent may be used to handle this moment).
+• When this function is called from the model execution thread, or from control action code, or from on-click code of a shape, it returns true immediately, leaving the model in the PLEASE_WAIT state.
+The model is stopped and destroyed some time later (the After Simulation Run code of an experiment or On Destroy code of the top-level agent may be used to handle this moment).

-It is more recommended to use finish() function in such situations.
+It is more recommended to use the finish() function in such situations.

-• When this function is called from other locations (e.g. user-defined concurrent thread), it waits for the model execution thread to terminate and then destroys the model (calls root.onDestroy()) and forgets it.
-Then puts the engine into IDLE state and returns true.
+• When this function is called from other locations (for example, a user-defined concurrent thread), it waits for the model execution thread to terminate, then destroys the model (calls root.onDestroy()) and forgets it.
+After that, it puts the engine into the IDLE state and returns true.

-boolean finish() boolean finishSimulation() Finishes currently running or paused model.
+boolean finish() boolean finishSimulation() Finishes the currently running or paused model.
 Unlike the stop() function, it does not destroy the model, so you can examine and analyze its state.
-Engine command applicable only in RUNNING or PAUSED state (in other states does nothing and returns false).
+The engine command applicable only in the RUNNING or PAUSED state (in other states, does nothing and returns false).
 Sets a flag that, when tested by the engine, causes it to finish after completing the current event execution.
-Further behavior depends on context where this function is called:
+Further behavior depends on the context where this function is called:

 • When this function is called from the model execution thread, control action code, or from on-click code of a shape, it returns true immediately.
-Model is finished just after current event execution (After Simulation Run code of an experiment may be used to handle this moment).
+The model is finished just after the current event is executed (the After Simulation Run code of an experiment may be used to handle this moment).

-• When this function is called from other locations (e.g. user-defined concurrent thread), it waits for the model execution thread to terminate and returns true.
+• When this function is called from other locations (for example, a user-defined concurrent thread), it waits for the model execution thread to terminate and returns true.

-By the time this function finishes, the engine may be in FINISHED, or ERROR state.
+By the time this function finishes, the engine may be in the FINISHED, or ERROR state.

 Returns false if the engine state does not allow pausing.